junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 who's his friend & family and he died for

-memoir style, at the end turn out it's Gabe reliving his whole life before stabbed to death in the Apocalypse world, thinking back (a bit sad)
+character study: memoir style, at the end turn out it's Gabe reliving his whole life before stabbed to death in the Apocalypse world, thinking back (a bit sad)

 Dean: "You need better friends" Gabe: "I'm protecting the ones I have" (reuse the dialogue with Cas)